The term ‘complex recruitment’ is commonly used in reference to the way recruitment marketing is carried out in the following sectors:

 But it’s much less hard work with an Applicant Tracking System.
-You can set it up to follow your specific process, automating who can see and do what at which stages of the process, e.g.
+You can set it up to follow your specific process, automating who can see and do what at which stages of the process, for example:

-- Central Services Team – Access to entire system.
+- Central Services Team – Access to the entire system.

 - Site or School Office – Restricted site-based access.